Zero6992/chatGPT-discord-bot/docs/architecture.md

 them.
 Admission and deadlines bound queued work.
 Attachment input downloads occur inside media admission, before any paid submission.

+Every chat includes the selected backend kind and model ID in its system context.
+Retained replies remain intact and may come from previous models; their identity claims are not treated as current routing metadata. `/provider` without an alias reads the scoped selection under the same conversation lock and makes no provider request.
+Endpoint URLs, credentials and account identifiers are not included in the identity context or status response.

 `src/storage.py` stores successful user/assistant pairs atomically as one row update.
 Keys hash bot ID, guild/DM namespace, channel/thread ID, user ID and audience.
 Persona/model changes preserve retained text but invalidate native sessions.
 An